zarqman/fluent-plugin-syslog-tls/README.md

 ## Origin/History

 This plugin is derived from [Fluent::Plugin::SumologicCloudSyslog](https://github.com/acquia/fluent-plugin-sumologic-cloud-syslog).
-Changes from the original:
+Changes are in the [Changelog](CHANGELOG.md).

-* Standard fluent formatting plugins are supported.
-Json output remains the default.
-* `token` (Structured Data in syslog terms) is now optional, for syslog hosts that don't require it.
-* Message payload in the syslog packet no longer duplicates Time or includes Tag by default.

 ## License